bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SteelGrade_0LAqX9Aar90RoPnnaab179/Documentation.md

-Steel grade (material) of the rail
+Indicates steel grade of the rail.